Frequently Asked Questions

 Do conveyancers have indemnity insurance?

-Yes, all conveyancers who are members of the Australian Institute of Conveyancers (SA Division) are required to be protected by professional indemnity insurance.
+Yes.
+All registered conveyancers currently signing off work and who are members of AICSA are required to be protected by professional indemnity insurance.

 What if something does go wrong?